 6.21 Namespace Issues [BJL]

-This vulnerability is not applicable to Ada because Ada does not attempt to disambiguate conflicting names imported from different packages.
+The vulnerability as described in ISO/IEC 24772-1 clause 6.21 is not applicable to Ada, since Ada does not attempt to disambiguate conflicting names imported from different packages.
 Instead, use of a name with conflicting imported declarations causes a compile time error.
 The programmer can disambiguate the name usage by using a expanded name that identifies the exporting package.

 6.22 Initialization of Variables [LAV]